Ra7mo0on/Gowther/README.md

 In the case of using SMTP, create a Google account and in settings enable "Access to less secure applications".
 Then insert the data of the configuration you want to use.
 ## Implementing Threads
-Gowther now has more efficient and faster encryption, the file paths are divided into threads and run in parallel, depending on the types of files it finds.
+Gowther now has more efficient and faster encryption, the file paths are divided into threads and run in parallel, depending on the types of files.

 I did a simple test to determine the execution time with 380 files, it only took 4 seconds.
 ## In Development